 In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which provides assistance in determining if a transaction should be accounted for as a contribution or as an exchange, as well as providing guidance in determining whether a contribution is conditional.
 The guidance should be applied on a modified prospective basis, although a retrospective application is permitted.
 The new standard is effective for the Foundation for the fiscal year 2020.
-The Foundation is currently evaluating the impact on the consolidated financial statements and related disclosures and has not yet determined the impact of the new standard.
+The Foundation has not yet determined the impact of the new standard on its current policies.